-Level 2a: Additional Help Children with additional needs (including disabilities), who may be vulnerable and showing early signs of abuse and/or neglect; their needs are not clear, not known or not being met.
+Level 2: Additional Help Children with additional needs (including disabilities), who may be vulnerable and showing early signs of abuse and/or neglect; their needs are not clear, not known or not being met.
 These children and their families need some additional help so that their children can develop, learn and achieve their full potential.
 They may be living in a situation where the worries, concerns or conflicts are becoming more frequent or over an extended period.
 In order to resolve the issues, these children may require additional support, advice, direction and sometime planned intervention or additional resources.
+This may include children with disabilities accessing universal short breaks with support or targeted short breaks.